 What is chroma key?
-The use of chroma key green screens has become integral to modern filmmaking.
-Whether alongside the use of chroma key green screens or chroma key blue screens, chroma key effects have become the most commonly used VFX technique in the entire film industry.
-In this post, we’ll provide a chroma key definition, explain the importance of chroma key technology, and the reasoning behind using different chroma key colors.
+The use of this technique has become integral to modern filmmaking.
+Whether alongside the use of green screens or blue screens, chroma key effects have become the most commonly used VFX technique in the entire film industry.
+In this post, we’ll provide a chroma key definition, explain the importance of this technology, and the reasoning behind using different colors.

 Importance of chroma key

-Chroma key is the term associated with the desired effect achieved from the use of a green or blue screen, or by using chroma key green or blue paint.
-Chroma key can actually double as both a noun and a verb.
-We’ll explain what chroma key technology is and how to use it.
+Chroma key is a term most associated with the desired effect achieved from the use of a green or blue screen, or by using green or blue paint.
+Let's explain what chroma key technology is and how to use it.

 CHROMA KEY DEFINITION